 Unfortunately, many Americans have come to believe that freedom means they should be able to do whatever they want.
 But that’s never been the case.
-Freedom doesn’t mean you have the freedom to do things that are socially irresponsible.
+True freedom has always included acting responsibly too.

 Some government regulations are can be irrational and onerous, but the vast majority of them provide a useful purpose – and they can always be changed by the politicians we elect.
 Effectively administered government regulations will become more and more important as private corporations continue to grow in size and power.
 But if the entire regulatory process is demonized, the government can’t do its job.
 I suspect that’s just what the people who fund the conservative think tanks want.

-In November of 2016 Republican candidate Donald Trump, a millionaire businessman, won the electoral vote.
+In November of 2016 Republican candidate Donald Trump, a millionaire businessman, lost the popular vote but, unfortunately, won the electoral vote.
 One of his campaign promises was to radically deregulate the U.S. economy.
-After taking office, Trump appointed many corporate executives to high level positions in the government, including Wall Street financier Steve Mnuchin to Secretary of Treasury.
+After taking office, Trump appointed many corporate executives to high level positions in the government, thereby putting foxes in charge of the henhouses.